serversideup/spin-site/content/en/index.md

 </video>

 ## Replicate production in a single command
 **Stop wasting time fixing production issues you've already solved.** Spin is a bash utility that improves the user-experience for teams using Docker.
 Replicate any environment on any machine, regardless if they are running MacOS, Windows, or Linux.
-Centralize your infrastructure from a single configuration file.
+Centralize your infrastructure from a single configuration file using Docker.

 <list :items="features"></list>